avolkov/2017-11-14-3d-printing/main_script.rst

 Different material may have different extrusion rates, so to skip re-compiling Marlin firmware, the value (100/extruded) mm can be entered in

-Filament Settings tabe -> Filament -> Extrusion multiplier field
+Filament Settings tab -> Filament -> Extrusion multiplier field

 Nozzle height adjustment